HEPTHools/Adinkra/README.md

 * Copying the raw text stored at the above link into a text editor and saving with only a .m extension.

-Adinkra.m may be saved anywhere on your local machine and must then be installed as described in the installation instruction below.
+Adinkra.m may be saved anywhere on your local machine and must then be installed as described in the "Installation Instructions" below.

 ## Tutorials

-Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the Adinkra.m package summarized below.
+Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the Adinkra.m package summarized in the "About Adinkra.m" section below.
 The tutorials require installation of Adinkra.m as described below.

 ## Installation Instructions
 **If updating Adinkra.m from a previous version, the old installation may first need to be deleted.
 Download and run [DeleteAdinkra.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/DeleteAdinkra.nb) before updating.**